NYU-robot-learning/hello-stretch-server/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">

-  <h3 align="center">Hello Stretch Server</h3>
+  <h2 align="center">Hello Stretch Server</h3>
   <p align="center">
     Code to start the camera stream publisher and robot controller.
 The code is useful for record3d based camera streaming and controller but can be adapted for other use cases.
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## Instruction for Installation and Running

 First clone the repository to your hello robot.
-Using requirements.txt, you can install the required packages.
+Using `requirements.txt`, you can install the required packages.
+**Important:** Make sure the requirements are installed in the root python environment (the same environment where `stretch_body` package is installed) on your stretch robot.
+Otherwise, this code will not work.

 To run the server, follow the following steps:
 * Make sure your robot is joint-calibrated by running